garglk/garglk/THEMES.md

 with a single configuration option.

 Color themes are JSON files which specify all possible colors.
-Gargoyle comes with some colors themes, and you are able to create your own as well.
+Gargoyle comes with some color themes, and you are able to create your own as well.
 Where to place these color themes depends on your operating system.
 To see all theme paths, hit control-period (or command-period on Mac) while Gargoyle is running.
 The first listed theme path should be your personal path which you can install